Al-Qaida's links with Pak-based terror groups like LeT, JeM continue to strengthen: India at UN - Jammu Kashmir Latest News | Tourism | Breaking News J&K

 Tirumurti underlined that the global fight against terrorism is as strong as the weakest link in the global chain of member states, and the Security Council’s Counter-Terrorism Committee plays a very important role in identifying such weak links and strengthening them, including by facilitating necessary capacity building.

-India on Tuesday also termed as dangerous the tendency of several UN members, driven by their political, religious, and other motivations, to label terrorism into categories such as racially motivated violent extremism and right-wing extremism, saying this will take the world back to the pre-9/11 era of labelLing them as your terrorists and my terrorists .
-(Agencies)
+India on Tuesday also termed as “dangerous” the tendency of several UN members, driven by their political, religious, and other motivations, to label terrorism into categories such as racially motivated violent extremism and right-wing extremism, saying this will take the world back to the pre-9/11 era of labelLing them as “your terrorists” and “my terrorists”.
+(PTI)

 Al-Qaida’s links with Pak-based terror groups like LeT, JeM continue to strengthen: India at UN